BrianLipscombe/power_standz/README.md

 * Code

-    Code used as a template was borrowed from the Code Institute Boutique Ado project by Chris Zielinski [here](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546)
+    Code used as a template throughout this project was borrowed from the Code Institute Boutique Ado walkthrough by Chris Zielinski found [here.](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546)

-    Code for icons from [Font Awesome](https://fontawesome.com/).
+    Code for the footer in this project was borrowed from the Code Institute MS4 project entitled Perkulator by Richard Ash found [here.](https://github.com/richardhenyash/perkulater)

-    All other code was written or changed by the developer.
+    Other Code was taken from frameworks and toolkits such as [bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).

 ## Acknowledgements